AskMeAgain/TangleChain-System/TangleChainIXI/Smartcontracts/README.md

 * 1 Normal Transaction
 * 100 Outcoming Transaction from a smartcontract
 * 2 A Transaction which can trigger a smartcontract

+## Labels and Entrys

+Entrys can be jumped at from a transaction.
+Labels can be reached by GOTO

 ## Metadata Fields